ryanb0110/ryanb0110/README.md

 - 👋 Hi, I’m @ryanb0110
-- 👀 I’m interested in learning how to write code and us this in ordder to produce data analysis.
+- 👀 I’m interested in learning how to write code and use this in order to produce data analysis.
-- 🌱 I’m currently learning Python3 using codecademy Pro and outube tutorials. i am from an engineering background, being a qualified multi skilled engineer (elec-biased) as my full time job.
+- 🌱 I’m currently learning Python3 using codecademy Pro and youtube tutorials. i am from an engineering background, being a qualified multi skilled engineer (elec-biased) as my full time job.
 - 💞️ I’m looking to collaborate on anything anybody would be willing to give up the time to teach me as I am beginner. any guidence or reccomendations are very appreciated.
 - 📫 How to reach me on:
 -       ryanbird101112@gmail.com